VCG/momo/README.md

 MoMo provides a pipeline to:
 - Preprocess neuron and synapse data
-- Map synapses using a segment-aware strategy
+- Map synapses to neuron segments
 - Generate morphology-aware graphs

 All these steps are demonstrated in the [`data_transformation_example.ipynb`](data_transformation_example.ipynb) notebook.